Bahu Begum (film): Plot

 Her misfortune has taken her to a kotha (brothel).
 Her father and supposed husband, meanwhile, are hiding the truth and pretending all is well in order to keep their honour.
-But thereafter destiny brings her to that place only which is supposed to be her in-laws' house, i.e., the residence of Sikandar Mirza.
-She is sent there to sit in as "temporary wife" to facilitate the marriage of her supposed sister-in-law Suraiya.
+But thereafter destiny brings her to the residence of Sikandar Mirza as she is to sit in as "temporary wife" to facilitate the marriage of her supposed sister-in-law Suraiya.
 When Zeenat arrives, Sikandar Mirza and Suraiya are pleasantly surprised to see that the real bride or the Bahu Begum has finally come to her destination.
 Her arrival is a great sigh of relief for them and now they show the Bahu Begum to the female relatives (only due to the tradition of Muslim ladies' remaining behind the veil in the presence of the males not closely related to them).

 But Zeenat tells Sikandar Mirza that when the Nikah was being performed by the Qaazi (Muslim priest), she was not present and she had not given her consent for the marriage and therefore, she is not his wife as per the law and their religion.
 However, she adds that she will never leave him, because his honour as well as the honour of his family is too important for her to take any such step, and she will remain the Bahu Begum of the household for the rest of her life.

 Sikandar Mirza, being a thorough gentleman and a kind person, is happy with this small consolation too, and does not impose himself upon her.
 Suraiya is married off under the stewardship of her Bhaabhi, i.e., Zeenat, the highly respected Bahu Begum of the house.
 But the story gets another twist when Yusuf returns and learns that he has become a victim of his maternal uncle's conspiracy.
 Deeply hurt to know that his sweetheart has been married to another person but not able to accept the reality, he approaches Zeenat at the house of Sikandar Mirza.
 Zeenat tells him that though her marriage was not properly executed and therefore she is unmarried in the eyes of the law and the religion, he should forget her as she will never compromise with the honour of Sikandar for the sake of her own happiness.
 Their conversation is overheard by Sikandar and then he sets his mansion on fire.
 He dies in it while making it look like that Zeenat died in it as well, to unite the lovers and ensure that they live happily together without the world knowing the truth.